 In partnership with the Beaverbrook Art Gallery a group of MCAF Cultural Brokers participated in a series of workshops and became trained gallery docents.
 As gallery docents these cultural brokers introduce newcomers to the Beaverbrook Art Gallery exhibitions.

-2019 Workshops for Cultural Brokers and Community Service Providers:
+The past workshops for Cultural Brokers and Community Service Providers include: